Moonflower-Mods/allium/README.md

 -- Allium Test Plugin
 -- (c) hugeblank 2022
 -- no rights reserved
--- Test plugin that demonstrates the capabilities of Allium. allium.onEvent("chat_message", function(e, player, message)
+-- Test script that demonstrates the capabilities of Allium. allium.onEvent("chat_message", function(e, player, message)
-    -- this gets logged under the "test" namespace because the anonymous function gets called after the plugin returns -- the information that registers it
+    -- this gets logged under the "test" namespace because the anonymous function gets called after the script returns -- the information that registers it
     print(player:getName():asString().." said "..message)
 end)